 How Is the CBC Test Performed?

-St. Michael’s Emergency Rooms can test patients for a range of common infections and contagions.
+St. Michael’s Elite Hospital & Emergency room can test patients for a range of common infections and contagions.
 Some of the tests available to our patients:

 - Flu tests